matortheeternal/matortheeternal.github.io/README.md

 ### HTML addenda

 If you want to insert your own custom HTML into a set's preview gallery (for instance, to add images of a Masterpiece series to the end), create your custom HTML file in "custom/\<code>-files/addenda/\<code>-addendum.html".
 This will be injected at the end of that set's preview gallery once you run `build_site.py`.

-## Future Updates

-To get updates to the scripts or resources, from Github Desktop, select "Fetch origin" in the bar along the top and wait for that process to complete.
-Once it's done, select "Current branch" in the same bar, then at the bottom of the opened menu click "Choose a branch to merge into **main**".
-On the next modal, select "upstream/main", then click "Create a merge commit".
-This will bring all new code in the main repo into your forked repo, and it will be ready to push the next time you push the contents of your site to main.